microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/New-EntraBetaGroupAppRoleAssignment.md

 # New-EntraBetaGroupAppRoleAssignment

-## SYNOPSIS
+## Synopsis
-Assign a group of users to an application role.
+assign a group of users to an application role.

-## SYNTAX
+## Syntax

 ```
 New-EntraBetaGroupAppRoleAssignment -ResourceId <String> -Id <String> -ObjectId <String> -PrincipalId <String>[<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The New-EntraBetaGroupAppRoleAssignment cmdlet assigns a group of users to an application role in Azure Active Directory (AD).
+the New-EntraBetaGroupAppRoleAssignment cmdlet assigns a group of users to an application role in Azure Active Directory (AD).

-## EXAMPLES
+## Examples

 ### Example 1
 ```powershell